 - $0 — the NAACP's investment in a competing literacy solution for the schools it will not let children leave.

-The NAACP was not captured by its enemies.
-It was captured by its allies.
-The teachers' unions and political operatives needed its moral authority.
-They used it to block the escape routes Black parents demanded for their kids.
-The group that told the Supreme Court every Black child deserved an equal education now spends its power to stop them from getting it.
+Far from being captured by its enemies, the NAACP instead fell to its allies.
+Teachers’ unions and political operatives seized its moral authority, then used that standing to block the escape routes Black parents demanded for their kids.
+The organization that once persuaded the Supreme Court every Black child deserved an equal education now directs its influence to prevent exactly that outcome.

-Eighty-five percent of Black eighth graders cannot read at grade level.
-That is not a statistic.
-It is a civilization-level emergency.
+Eighty-five percent of Black eighth graders cannot read at grade level, a reality that goes well beyond any isolated statistic and instead marks a civilization-level emergency.
 Every year the NAACP spends defending the institutions that caused this is another year of Black children paying for adult cowardice with their futures.